sha-red/django-newsletter/README.rst

 Compatibility
 =============
-Currently, django-newsletter is officially supported for Django 1.8, 1.9, 1.10 and Python 2.7, 3.4 and 3.5.
+Currently, django-newsletter is officially supported for Django 1.8, 1.10, 1.11 and Python 2.7, 3.4, 3.5 and 3.6.

+There is tentative support for Django 2.0 but it requires further testing.

 Requirements
 ============